 - Allow yourself to sweat.
 To tolerate heat, you have to be able to sweat.
 So, especially when exercising or working outside in the summer months, wear a deodorant that doesn't inhibit your ability to perspire.

 - Wear cool clothing.
 This one's a no-brainer.
 Wearing cool, breathable fabrics will help you stay comfortable.
 And if it's cool outside, wear layers so that you can abandon a sweater or jacket if you get too warm.

 - Drink enough water.
 In addition to hydrating you, water can help your body maintain a comfortable temperature

 - Seek out cooler areas.
 If you're indoors, look for areas near air conditioning or fans.
 Outdoors, find shade when you're too hot.

 Looking for more information on beating the heat?
-Visit the links and resources on the next page.
+Visit the links and resources below.

 - Consumer Health Information Corporation.
 "Caution: Some Drugs Might Make You More Sensitive to Heat."
 2010.
 (May 10, 2012) http://www.consumer-health.com/services/CautionSomeDrugsMightMakeYouMoreSensitivetoHeat.php